wdhowe/wdhowe/README.md

 # Hi there 👋

-My name is Bill and I'm a Software Engineer with a background in Linux, Cloud, Networking, and Security.
+My name is Bill.
+I'm a Software Engineer with a background in Linux, Cloud, Networking, and Security.

 ## 🔧 Technologies & Tools